Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

    - Proposal to manage additional assets for the community by a purpose-bound directive given to the Tangle DAO LLC

 All changes to other points described under this specification of this document can only be proposed by a member of the Tangle Community Treasury Committee (Programm Lead and the four elected Grant Reviewers) through a public proposal in the IOTA Governance forum following the process laid out in the ***IOTA and Shimmer Governance Framework*** if an issue affects both community treasuries or the Tangle DAO LLC.
 Then both communities must vote in parallel and reach a majority.

-All changes to other points described under this specification of this document can only be proposed by a member of this Shimmer Community Treasury Committee (Programm Lead and the four elected Grant Reviewers) through a public proposal in the Governance forum following the process laid out in the ***Shimmer Governance Framework***.